HassanKayondo/TreeShape/README.md

 ### Classiﬁcation of simulated trees as structured or non-structured based on their tree statistics
 The `classification.R` takes as input two csv files created by `str_simulation.py` or `unstr_simulation.py`.
 Majorly, it uses `Caret` package for parameter tuning and model training at 10-fold cross validation.
 Model performance is assessed using four metrics, that is; accuracy, sensitivity, specificify and area under the receiver operating characteristic curve.

-### Validation of the simulation procedure using R0 estimates based on cherry to tip ratio
-The `CTR_analysis.R` script takes a csv file created by either `str_simulation.py` or `unstr_simulation.py`, computes cherry to tip ratio and finally computes the basic reproductive number as a function of CTR.

 ### Applying models to real world genomic data
 The `compute_realdata_statistics.py` script reads a file containing trees (in newick format, single tree per line) generated from actual sequence data.
 It outputs a csv file containing values for the eight tree shape statistics for each tree.
 The script `classify_realdata.R` takes the csv file created by  the `compute_realdata_statistics.py` script and a model object created by `classification.R` script.
 It reports a matrix showing number of trees classified as either structured or unstructured.